sylvainhalle/BufferTannen/Readme.md

   that may be) with the input of method `putBitSequence`.
 - Method `pollMessage` should be called at periodic intervals.
 It returns a properly decoded SchemaElement object whenever one is ready.
+- Method `setSchema` allows the user to associate a schema to a number in the schema bank.
+However, normally the [protocol](#protocol-details) transmits schemas as well as messages, and hence `setSchema` should not need to be called directly.

 The receiver transparently handles the buffering of segments when received out of sequence and the management of the schema bank used to decode